btarg/TwitchVsMinecraft2/README.md

 > This key needs to be reset every time the game is restarted using the in-game command `/ttv key <key>`.

 # Discord Bot Token
-As of version `3.1.0`, you can connect a Discord Bot and use your Discord server instead of Twitch chat.
+You can also connect a Discord Bot and use your Discord server instead of Twitch chat.
 Visit the [Discord Developer Dashboard](https://discord.com/developers/applications), and create a bot.

 > This token needs to be reset every time the game is restarted using the in-game command `/discord token <token>` or `/ttv discord token <token>`.